benpolinsky/bp_custom_fields/README.md

 # !-- in development, not suitable for anything yet -- !

 # BpCustomFields
-Now:
-1. options per specific field_template
-  - editor: toobar: (none, simple, complex), rows (included not functiona;)

-2. options per specific field (not template)
- - text, input: not sure
- - editor: not sure
- - images: look to acf?
- - video: fullscreen, maybe size..,maybe autoplay
- - audio:
- - file: similar to acf - how to display?
- - dates:
+1. Front Queries and Displaying for all types.
 2. Add Template more complex/Hierarchy fields
+3. editor?  (and toolbar option)
-3. audio (how are you handling this? - soundmanger?)
+4. audio (how are you handling this? - soundmanger?)
-4. errors and notifications
+5. errors and notifications
-5. editor?
 6. How to handle default style... default theme, perhaps.

 There are a number of reasons why I've wanted to use some sort of custom fields in Rails applications: